DOD Supply Base Resilience and Diversification Program

 - Submissions should be made through our web-based form.

-- The CDME evaluation team will review all submissions.
-The evaluation team will follow the criteria mentioned above and select the top 15-20 projects.
-If selected, the project owner will receive an invitation to the Pitch Day event.
+- The CDME evaluation team will review all submissions and select the top 15-20 projects.
+Department of Defense representatives will make final recommendations.
+Seven final projects will advance into MVP development.
+If selected, the project owner will also receive an invitation to the TRIAD Program event, hosted by GDI Partners.

-- Communication to all successful and unsuccessful teams will be sent by Friday, August 14 for the first round.
+- Communication to all successful and unsuccessful teams will be sent by December 15, 2020 for the second round.

 - Please note this event will be held virtually based on COVID-19 restrictions.

-- Pitch Day will offer project owners the opportunity to meet and pitch their idea to university and military representatives.
+- The TRIAD Program will offer project owners the opportunity to meet and pitch their idea to military representatives.

 All dates are subject to change and will be communicated here.
-Dates for the second round of submissions will be shared after the deadline for first-round submissions has passed.
+Dates for the third round of submissions will be shared after the deadline for second-round submissions has passed.